 Wingbeat Deadline for Next Issue

-The deadline for items to be included in the Summer/Fall Issue is July 26, 2024.
-We expect issue to be posted to our website about August 16, 2024.
+The deadline for items to be included in the Fall/Winter Issue is Seotember 26, 2024.
+We expect issue to be posted to our website about October 16, 2024.
 Please send items to Pat Rasch, 24 Elm Road, Cromwell, CT 06416, or email to <mattabeseck@mac.com>.
 Please add "WINGBEAT" to the message's subject line.

 Mattabeseck Audubon Needs Your Help